xudon9/WriteYouAScheme/README.md

-#R5RS
+#Not really a R5RS Scheme intepreter

-An implementation of R5RS Scheme in Haskell.
+An implementation of R5RS Scheme in Haskell *for practice*.